robertjbass/dotport/README.md

 4. Configure secret management
 5. Select files to back up
 6. Execute backup and optionally commit/push to GitHub

+When pushing to GitHub, Dotport creates a timestamped backup branch (e.g., `backup-2025-01-15T10-30-45`) before pushing to your main branch, giving you a recovery point for each backup.

 ### Restore on a New Machine